-The Champagne House with its headquarters in Épernay was founded in 1858 by Eugène Mercier (1838-1904).
-For the 1889 World Exhibition in Paris, he had a huge barrel built with a capacity of 1,600 hectolitres, which was drawn to the capital by 24 oxen (horses in other sources) in three weeks.
-The barrel is now on display in the entrance hall of Mercier in Épernay.
-His aim was to make champagne affordable for the average citizen.
-Built under the founder from 1871, the impressive cellar labyrinth stretches 18 kilometres 30 metres below the Avenue de Champagne in Epernay.
-It is served by the company's own small electric train.
+The Champagne House with its headquarters in Épernay (Département Marne) was founded in 1858 by Eugène Mercier (1838-1904).
+For the 1889 World's Fair in Paris, he had a huge barrel built with a capacity of 1,600 hectolitres, which was pulled to the capital by 24 oxen (horses in other sources) in three weeks.
+Today, the barrel is on display in Mercier's entrance hall in Épernay.
+It is thus one of the largest wine barrels in the world.
+Eugène Mercier's goal was to make champagne affordable for ordinary people.
+Built under the founder from 1871, the impressive labyrinth of cellars stretches for 18 kilometres, 30 metres under the Avenue de Champagne in Epernay.
+It is navigated by a company-owned small electric railway.
 It is worth mentioning that Mercier was the original owner of the "Dom Pérignon" brand, but never used it.
-In 1930, the brand was sold to Moët et Chandon, who also took over the Mercier company in 1970.
-Since 1987, they have both been part of the LVMH group (Louis Vuitton Moët Hennessy).
+In 1930, the brand was sold to Moët et Chandon, who also took over Mercier in 1970.
+Since 1987, both belong to the LVMH group (Louis Vuitton Moët Hennessy).

 I have great respect for the scope and quality of the wein.plus encyclopaedia.
 It is a unique place to go for crisp, sound information on terms from the world of wine.Dr.
 Edgar Müller

 Dozent, Önologe und Weinbauberater, Bad Kreuznach